StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 	| DateType        | DATE                |
 	| TimestampType   | DATETIME            |
 - You can also customize the data type mapping.

-For example, StarRocks tables are created with columns of BITMAP and HLL data types, but spark does not support the two data types.
+  For example, a StarRocks table consist s of the BITMAP and HLL data types, but Spark does not support the two data types.
 You need to customize the corresponding data types in Spark.
 For detailed steps, see load data into columns of [BITMAP](#load-data-into-columns-of-bitmap-type) and [HLL](#load-data-into-columns-of-HLL-type) types.

 ## Examples